kyma-incubator/compass/docs/compass/03-input-validation.md

 - `oneof` - Value has to be one of specified values.
 - `[$VALIDATION_RULE]` - Array that can be nil or empty but every array element has to fulfill specified `$VALIDATION_RULE`.

-## Proposed validation rules for Compass input types
+## Validation rules for Compass input types

 ### APIDefinitionInput